Americano (song)

 "Americano" is a song recorded by American singer Lady Gaga, taken from her second studio album, Born This Way (2011).
 The song was written and produced by Gaga with DJ White Shadow, Fernando Garibay, and Brian Lee.
 "Americano" was influenced by the events surrounding the repeal of the controversial California Proposition 8—a ballot proposition that defined marriage as a union between opposite-sex couples, thereby prohibiting and invalidating same-sex marriage throughout the state—as well as the growing struggles of Mexican immigrants.
 It combines mariachi, house, and techno genres with elements from Latin music.
 Lyrically, the song talks about Lady Gaga's infatuation with a woman.

-Critical response to "Americano" was mixed, and the song charted at number 17 on the US Dance/Electronic Digital Songs and number 98 on the South Korean Gaon International Download Chart.
-Gaga debuted the song in Guadalajara, Mexico on May 3, 2011, during her Monster Ball Tour performance.
-She later sang it on her Born This Way Ball tour (2012–2013), wearing an artificial replica of her infamous meat dress.
-It was also featured at the end of DreamWorks Animation's 2011 film, Puss in Boots.
+Critical response to "Americano" was mixed.
+The song charted at number 17 on the US Dance/Electronic Digital Songs and number 98 on the South Korean Gaon International Download Chart.
+Gaga debuted the song in Guadalajara, Mexico on May 3, 2011, during her Monster Ball Tour.
+It was later part of the setlist for her Born This Way Ball (2012–2013), where she wore an artificial replica of her "meat dress" for the song.
+In 2024, she performed a jazz version of "Americano" at her Jazz & Piano residency in Las Vegas.
+The track was also featured at the end of DreamWorks Animation's 2011 film, Puss in Boots.